Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Oregon and Nevada, east to the Rocky Mountains.

-Habitat: Dry, open woods at low to mid-elevations.
+Habitat: Dry, open woods and meadows from low to middle elevations.

 Conservation Status: Not of concern